 Complications of blood transfusions can be summarized as acute and delayed hemolytic reactions, nonhemolytic reactions, and infectious diseases transmission.
 Complications related to massive blood transfusions are hypothermia, hypocalcemia, hyperkalemia, dilutional thrombocytopenia, and coagulation factor deficiencies.

 Patients who have had surgery of the lower gastrointestinal (GI) tract are prone to the development of complications.
 The most common early postoperative complications are intra-abdominal or anastomotic bleeding, ileus, mechanical small bowel obstruction (SBO), intra-abdominal sepsis, localized or generalized peritonitis, wound infection and/or dehiscence, Clostridium difficile colitis, pneumonia, urinary retention, urinary tract infection (UTI), deep venous thrombosis (DVT), and pulmonary embolus (PE).

 Intra-abdominal sepsis following colorectal surgery is a life-threatening complication and requires aggressive resuscitation.
 Systemic conditions (eg, severe blood loss and shock, poor bowel preparation, irradiation, diabetes, malnutrition, hypoalbuminemia) may adversely affect anastomotic healing.
-Changes in anatomy and physiology of the large bowel, high bacterial content, improper operative technique, tension, and ischemia can cause anastomotic leak associated with abscess and intra-abdominal sepsis.
+Changes in the anatomy and physiology of the large bowel, high bacterial content, improper operative technique, tension at the anastomosis, and ischemia can cause anastomotic leak associated with abscess and intra-abdominal sepsis.
 This condition requires either laparotomy (if the sepsis is generalized) or percutaneous drainage (if the sepsis is localized).